Your Cart is Empty

 You can also add a natural supplement to your diet such as Utzy Naturals’ U-Mune to help boost your immune system along with eating the following foods.

 Vitamin C also helps your body synthesize collagen, important for firm and healthy skin.
-This is necessary because your skin serves as a physical barrier against injury and infection.
+This is necessary because your skin serves as a physical barrier against injury.

 The most common foods in this category include oranges, lemons, limes, and grapefruits.